Exploring a Colorado Cash Dividend

 Who could benefit?

-Our modeling looked at three possible approaches:
+Our modeling looked at dozens of approaches, focusing on three major strategies:

 • Prioritize Children